Last modified: March 28th, 2017

 INFORMATION YOU PROVIDE

 When you register an account, we may collect some personal information, such as your name, credit card or other billing information, email address and home or business postal addresses.
 You may also ask us to import your contacts by giving us access to your third party services (for example, your email account) or to use your social networking information if you give us access to your account on social network connection services.
-When you invite others to join Mover by using our referral page, we send them a one-time email for that referral.
 You may also provide us with your contacts' email addresses when sharing folders or files with them.
-We may also receive Personal Information (for example, your email address) through other users, for example if they have tried to share something with you or tried to refer Mover to you.
+We may also receive Personal Information (for example, your email address) through other users, for example if they have tried to share something with you.

 We temporarily collect and store the files you upload, download, or access with the Mover Service (“Files”).
 Once we have finished moving or manipulating your Files we automatically and permanently delete them from our servers.